General Information:

 14. IF NOBODY DIED – IT IS RECOVERABLE

-15. WE ARE COMMITTED TO TESTING THE HYPOTHESIS – WE ARE NOT COMMITTED TO THE HYPOTHESIS
+16. WE ARE COMMITTED TO TESTING THE HYPOTHESIS – WE ARE NOT COMMITTED TO THE HYPOTHESIS

 Scientific integrity:

 We do not make up data or fudge data to get the result that we want.
 No exceptions – EVER.
 Removing outliers is allowable (not preferred) but must be statistically justified and must be transparently declared internally and at publication.
-Paying close attention to your samples/animals/data is helpful to avoid cases where you might otherwise have to remove an outlier later on.
+Paying close attention to your samples/animals/data is helpful to avoid cases where you might otherwise have to remove an outlier later.
 If something is very different about a sample/animal/dish, note it before proceeding and come get me or a more senior scientist (examples include: cells plated too thick/too thin, slow growing contamination, poorly perfused/fixed/dissected tissue, animal with lots of wounds from fighting…).

 Documentation/Notebooks:

 Everyone has his or her own specific notebooking style and that is fine with me.
 However, in the era of modern science, it is critical that labs have a documentation quality control program.
 Notebooks are to be countersigned by another lab member, preferably near peer, on a monthly basis (initials and dates at bottom of each page and signature on the last page completed during the countersign session).
 The countersigner should verify that adequate detail is present to 1) repeat the experiment (e.g. what cells/passage number/animal ages/antibody cat# and dilutions…) and 2) find original data files (e.g. western blot images, qPCR raw results…).
 I prefer that data/experiments are documented the day of an experiment, but it must get into the notebook within 2 weeks.
 To insure that you understand what I expect, please bring your notebook to me at least once a month during your first 6 months in the lab so we can discuss your documentation style and overall progress.
 Please also maintain a running powerpoint file (or similar) with results grouped by project.
 This helps both you and me prepare manuscripts and talks.
-As a group, we have definitely gotten away from this and I want to reprioritize.

 Authorship:

-You need to publish and I need to publish.
+You need to publish, and I need to publish.
 This is how everyone advances and turns their work efforts into something that is hopefully useful to the world.

 Final decisions on authorship inclusion and order are reserved for the lab PI.
 Generally, a main driver (typically a postdoc, graduate student, or senior research associate) for a particular project will be chosen at the beginning of the project.
 That individual is understood to have first author status on the manuscript assuming they are able to see the project through to publication.
 If the original driver of the project cannot see the project through publication, first author status may be shared or replaced with another individual depending on specific circumstances.
 If you make technical and/or intellectual contributions to a project, you will almost certainly be included as an author.
-I will have corresponding author status for all manuscripts originating from our laboratory, though this may be shared with senior postdocs who have been very productive on a case by case basis, especially if the postdoc was the main intellectual driver for initiation of the project.
+I will have corresponding author status for all manuscripts originating from our laboratory, though this may be shared with senior postdocs who have been very productive on a case-by-case basis, especially if the postdoc was the main intellectual driver for initiation of the project.

 When a project is taking shape and we think you are close to publication, I will ask you to prepare potential figures and write a rough draft.
 We will discuss it together to identify additional experiments or revisions that might be needed.
 I will handle final manuscript submissions/resubmissions.